Blackball, New Zealand: History

+In its heyday Blackball had a Lodge of the Oddfellows Order.
+The Oddfellows Hall was a major centre of community activity and social life.
+On 7 June 1941 the Blackball Lodge No 80 of the Royal Antediluvian Order of Buffaloes was opened in the Oddfellows Lodge Hall.

+Blackball Workingmen's Club is one of the few old community organisations left in the town.
+Both the Oddfellows Lodge and the Buffaloes Lodge closed long ago.

 By 1964 the mine had closed.

 Since 2018 a community-led programme has been restoring Blackball's heritage.The programme has received $1.9 million from the Department of Internal Affairs to help carry out this work.
 This involved the restoration of a coal mine chimney and a 5.5 km aerial ropeway used to transport coal.